Esri’s cloud-based mapping platform: ArcGIS Online (AGOL)

-Have you ever wanted to create interactive maps for your organization?
-Or maybe you wanted to share a web map with the whole world.
+Have you ever wanted to create interactive maps for your organization or for the whole world to see?

-With little effort, you can build them using Esri’s cloud-based platform ArcGIS Online.
+With little effort, you can build them using Esri’s ArcGIS Online (AGOL).

 A Complete Arsenal of Geographic Data in the Cloud